Potoonite/mikrotik-cloudflare-addrlist/README.md

   - `PASSWORD`: Password for MikroTik API access.
   - `USERNAME`: MikroTik router username.
   - `IFNAME`: Name of the local interface whose IPv6 address should be added to `proxyv6`. leave empty disables updating the proxyv6 list
+  - `IF_LIST_NAME`: The Address List Name to update the interface IPv6 addresses to.
+Default `proxyv6`
+  - `UPDATE_CLOUDFLARE`: Whether or not to update the CloudFlare IP list to Mikrotik router.
+Default `true`.
+Disable by setting to anything other than `true`

 ## Usage